 - Steel-Cut Oats.
 Steel-cut oats are made in a machine that spins really fast to separate the oat groat from the husk.
 In the process, many oat groats break into small pieces, creating steel-cut oats.

 - Old Fashioned Rolled Oats.
 Large oat groats are rolled in between large pins and flattened into rolled oats.
-The result is considered old fashioned oats.
+The result is considered old-fashioned oats.
 These are my favorite to use for just about everything calling for oatmeal.

 - Rolled Oats.
-Old fashioned oats are steamed and lightly toasted to aid in the cooking process at home.
+Old-fashioned oats are steamed and lightly toasted to aid in the cooking process at home.
 These are called rolled oats.

 - Quick Cooking Oats.
-These are old fashioned oats that were cut into smaller pieces before steaming and toasting.
-Making them cook even faster at home.
+These are old-fashioned oats that were cut into smaller pieces before steaming and toasting, making them cook even faster at home.

 - Instant Oatmeal.
 These oats are pre-cooked and then dried before packaging.
-Typically you will find them with added sugars and flavors.
+Typically, you will find them with added sugars and flavors.
 Not ideal for the real food family on a budget!

-Can you reduce the sugar?
+Can you reduce the sugar in oatmeal chocolate chip cookies?

 The sugar is already reduced from the original recipe.
 If you want to use less, you could go down to ¾ cup.
-I would not go as low as 1/2 cup because that will change your wet/dry ratio.
+I would not go as low as ½ cup because that will change your wet/dry ratio.
 That can be a problem with cookies!

-Do you need to chill oatmeal cookies?
+Do you need to chill the dough for delicious oatmeal cookies?

 Are these oatmeal cookies gluten-free?